We’ve already covered the basics of frontend development, so now it’s time to focus on another side of the coin – backend.

 When talking about Java frameworks we have to mention Hibernate.
 It is one of the most popular implementations of Java Persistence API and is used as a default vendor in Spring Data.

 Hibernate lets you bind Java entities with corresponding database tables.
 Such binding is called ORM – Object Relational Mapping.
-Although Hibernate makes life easier and is very convenient to use in the initial phase of a project, some developers complain about its efficiency and that too much uncontrolled “magic” is done under the hood.
+Although Hibernate makes life easier and is very convenient to use in the initial phase of a project, some backend developers complain about its efficiency and that too much uncontrolled “magic” is done under the hood.

 Other Java frameworks